-Far be it from me to jump on a trend, but I can’t scroll through my phone without people drooling over stone fruit variations on caprese.
+Far be it from me to jump on a trend, but I can’t scroll through my phone without people drooling over caprese recipe variations.
 TikTok.
 Twitter.
 Instagram.
-And let me be clear: I am here for it.
-I am on this bandwagon.
-I’m in it to win it.

 Second, while yes, I create recipes and cook and value the labor that goes into this entire process, I also have a lot besides Peach Caprese on my plate; so I love, honor, and cherish a recipe that requires no “cooking.”
-Slice.
-Dice.
-Sprinkle.
-Drizzle.
-So far, I’ve made (and eaten) this salad as breakfast, lunch, and dinner in less time than it’s taken me to cook a meal.
-And that probably says more about me than it does this recipe.

 Ingredients Matter!

 This salad is hot right now because it’s so good.
 But if you want it slap-your-mama good, then you better (and I mean better) use the absolute freshest produce at peak ripeness.
-Read my lips – not super ripe, peak. ripeness.
+Read my lips – not super ripe…peak. ripeness.
 That’s firm but tender, not hard; and definitely not squishy.
 Little bit of give when squeezed.
 That’s it.

-Pro tip: don’t stop at peaches!
+- Pro tip: don’t stop at peaches!
 Most stone fruit works as a sweet addition to caprese salad, including cherries, plums, and nectarines.

-How to Make a Peach Caprese Salad
+How to Make Peach Caprese Salad

 Even if your knife skills aren’t professional grade, you can master this Peach Caprese Salad with your basic senses.
 The touch, smell, and taste of fresh peaches and tomatoes will give you all the clues you need.
 Serve them with fresh, briny mozzarella and peppery basil for a super twist on a classic salad.